longislandjavascript/www.lijs.org-svelte/README.md

 The site is deployed to the custom domain [www.lijs.org](https://www.lijs.org) via a Netlify continuous deployment GitHub integration.
 Deployments are triggered automatically by pushing to the `master` branch.

-The Meetup data is fetched from the Meetup API via a Netlify Lambda function.
+All API data (Meetup, PageSpeed Insights) is fetched via Netlify Lambda functions.

 ## Usage
 You will need to have `node` and `npm` installed on your computer.